Pay around $49*/month depending on insurance coverage.

 The amount you will pay with Flex is calculated by dividing your total out-of-pocket responsibility by 48 and adding the $6 service fee.
 Your total coinsurance amount is dependent on your insurance coverage.

-Flex payments cover your out-of-pocket cost for a MiniMed™ 670G pump and starter kit.
-The starter kit includes a Guardian™ Link 3 transmitter and a 3-month supply of the following items: sensors, infusion sets, and reservoirs.
+Flex payments cover your out-of-pocket cost for a Medtronic insulin pump and starter kit.
+The starter kit includes transmitter and a 3-month supply of the following items: sensors, infusion sets, and reservoirs.

-Flex payments do not include ongoing supplies except for the first 90 days.
-To continue using pump therapy, patients must purchase additional transmitters, sensors, infusion sets, and reservoirs separately.
+Flex payments do not include ongoing supplies beyond (or after) the first 90 days.
+To continue using pump therapy, you must purchase additional transmitters, sensors, infusion sets, and reservoirs separately.

 * $49/month estimate is calculated based on average out-of-pocket cost paid over 48 months.
 Monthly payments include a $6/month service fee.
 Final cost may be higher or lower than $49/month depending on individual insurance.

-§ Refers to Auto Mode.
+§ Refers to SmartGuard™ feature.
+Some user interaction required.
 Individual results may vary.
-Some interaction required.

 Ascensia, the Ascensia Diabetes Care logo, and Contour are trademarks and/or registered trademarks of Ascensia Diabetes Care.